Skip to main content

 from datetime import datetime, timedelta, timezone

-new_counterparties = [t for t in txns.data if t.counterparty_first_seen]
+new_counterparties = [e for e in events if e.counterparty_first_seen]

 STEP 4 OF 4